vchirikov/GoToDnSpy/Readme.md

 ## Introduction

-Sometimes I need something like Resharper command "Navigate To Decompiled Sources", but I don't want to buy and install R# only for this command.
-So I created this plugin for quick access to dnSpy.
+Sometimes I need something like Resharper command "Navigate To Decompiled Sources", but I don't want to buy and use R# only for this command.
+So I have created this plugin for quick access to dnSpy or corefx sources.
-BTW, after VS 2017.6 Preview can do it with included ILSpy.

 [dnSpy](https://github.com/0xd4d/dnSpy/) is the best tool for .net reseacher.
 You can [download latest dnSpy build](https://ci.appveyor.com/project/0xd4d/dnspy/branch/master/artifacts) from CI.